Mamiii: Live performances

 Gomez and Giraldo performed the song together live for the first time at the Coachella 2022 on April 17 and 24, 2022.
 The song was also featured on the set list of Bichota Tour.
 On May 15, Gomez performed "Mamiii" on the 2022 Billboard Music Awards, along with "Bailé Con Mi Ex".
 Gomez and Giraldo performed the song together live at the Strip Love Tour in Los Angeles on October 22.
 Gomez performed the song on Premios de la Radio on November 3.
 Gomez performed "Mamiii" on Billboard Women in Music on March 1, 2023.
 Gomez performed the song at the Coachella 2023 on April 14 and 21.
 The song was featured on the set list of Giraldo's Mañana Será Bonito Tour.
-On August 18, Gomez and Giraldo performed the song together during the tour's stop in Pasadena.
-(Note: Promoted as Los Angeles.)
+On August 18, Gomez and Giraldo performed the song together during the tour's stop in Pasadena (Note: Promoted as Los Angeles.), and again on December 1 in Medellín.
 It was part of the set list of Gomez' Mi Casa, Tu Casa Tour.
-On December 1, Gomez and Giraldo performed the song together at the Mañana Será Bonito Tour in Medellín.